Your FDA ( Part One of Two): 1800s – 1940s

-The health and welfare of the people of the United States of America has been part of government.
+The health and welfare of the people of the United States of America have been part of the government.
 Men wearing suits, hats, like ordinary men of the, during 1860, yet covered during the day by a white coat, and seated at long tables with test tubes in front of them.
 These men resembled the old fashion assembly lines.

 The United States Food and Drug Administration began with these few men, a small group of civil servants no more than 100.
 It was the 1860s when these people focused on concerns for farmers and fertilizers.
-The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired be the USDA. .
+The beginning of what we know today as the FDA followed in 1883 when scientists, known as civil servants took exams and filled the position, they were never fired – their job was secured by the 1882 Civil Service Reform Act – a scientifically based ground of men hired by the USDA.
 During this time, scientists were hired by the USDA – when a recruiter would search colleges and Land Grant Colleges.
 It was different during this time because they never faced a partisan government in Washington D.C.
 Like State jobs or federal, no one feared a political shut out.

 Unlike the 1880s when the men in the lab coat were agricultural chemists now they began to look at the human being.
 The outbreak in the state of Missouri caught the attention of Congress.

 Harvey Willie of the Institute of Infectious Diseases during 1903 introduced chemicals and conducted what was known as table trials.
 Some people referred to them as the poison squad.
-These scientists were concerned with the adverse health effects from the food we consumed.
+These scientists were concerned with the adverse health effects of the food we consumed.

-It was during this time when advertising took over in newspapers, billboards, and the traveling salesmen driving his cart pulled by a horse into cities and claiming their product was safe and had the ability to cure diseases such as cancer, etc. The men selling their product to the consumer advertised in various way, calling their product a soothing spirit, while children and adults began to die from the ingredients – opium and heroin.
+It was during this time when advertising took over in newspapers, billboards, and the traveling salesmen driving his cart pulled by a horse into cities and claiming their product was safe and had the ability to cure diseases such as cancer, etc. The men selling their product to the consumer advertised in various ways, calling their product a soothing spirit, while children and adults began to die from the ingredients – opium and heroin.

 So it became a huge issue in Congress and instead of protecting the consumer it was voted on and divisions in government began.
 As mentioned above, scientists were working at several levels to protect the people yet the partisan decision in Congress left far too much worry for experts, by agreeing to change the labeling of products, but not the ingredients – a stipulation fought by the American Medical Association and the General Federation of Women’s Clubs.

 In 1905, Pres.
 Theodore Roosevelt was President, someone who would listen and not close his ears to problems.
-At this time Colliers magazine created a lab where scientists could work to detect fraud concerning patent medication, those peddlers who sold products containing opium, heroin, morphine and cocaine.
-They also concentrated on the condition of meat products and the conditions where meat was on hold before it was shipped to market.
+At this time Collier’s magazine created a lab where scientists could work to detect fraud concerning patent medication, those peddlers who sold products containing opium, heroin, morphine, and cocaine.
+They also concentrated on the condition of meat products and the conditions where meat was on hold before it was shipped to the market.
 It was Pres.
 Roosevelt who passed the bill concerning the labeling of such products – basically stating there would be no selling of rotten food or drugs.
 The law went into effect in 1906.
-Now a consumer knew if opiates, cocaine and alcohol were part of the ingredients by reading the label.
+Now a consumer knew if opiates, cocaine, and alcohol were part of the ingredients by reading the label.
 Although the chemicals within the product were permitted to be sold it was the labeling which changed – and a great deal of work for the safety for the public was ahead of them, and they knew it.

 Following the law of 1906, more things needed to be changed.
 On June 1, 1910, Walter Campbell, a lawyer, was the first inspector to abide by the instructions as an Inspector from the Bureau of Chemistry – US Department of Agriculture.
-Some of our elected officials in Washington D.C. were not pleased, having inspectors roaming around businesses in our country, yet this was certainly a bi partisan matter, concerning the welfare of the people.
+Some of our elected officials in Washington D.C. were not pleased, having inspectors roaming around businesses in our country, yet this was certainly a bipartisan matter, concerning the welfare of the people.
 Any thought of disturbing these inspectors from doing their job would have changed the protection we have today.
 Although – nothing is one hundred percent safe, it was far better than peddling drugs onto the streets of our country which came from dirty facilities, harmful drugs, which killed hundreds of young children.

 Still today in 2012, we hear differences regarding the safety of products made privately and shipped nationally and abroad.
 The Chief Counsel from the FDA from 1970 to 1974, spoke of 2500 legal actions in the courts and 1000 criminal actions heard in 1910.
 Without inspectors, manufacturers would have continued the delivering and peddling from state to state – drugs unfit for human consumption.